AashitaK/ML-Workshops/README.md

 - Evaluation metrics for regression - R-squared and root mean-squared error (RMSE)
 - Normalization and scaling of features

-Session 4: Model Building, Tuning and Testing - 2
+Session 4: Model Building, Tuning and Testing with Scikit-learn - 2
 - Classification algorithms
     - Logistic regression
     - Decision trees